apollographql/apollo-server/docs/source/schema/schema.md

 A graph management tool such as [Apollo Studio](https://studio.apollographql.com/) helps you understand whether a potential schema change will impact any of your active clients.
 Studio also provides field-level performance metrics, schema history tracking, and advanced security via operation safelisting.

-## Documentation strings
+## Descriptions (docstrings)

-FIXME These are actually called "descriptions" in the GraphQL spec (we use the term above).
-If we want to call them doc strings that might be OK but we should at least also use the official term?
-GraphQL's schema definition language (SDL) supports Markdown-enabled documentation strings.
+GraphQL's schema definition language (SDL) supports Markdown-enabled documentation strings, called **descriptions**.
 These help consumers of your data graph discover fields and learn how to use them.

 The following snippet shows how to use both single-line string literals and multi-line blocks: